-PERFORM2Scale teams in Ghana, Malawi and Uganda are working to give members of the District Health Management Teams (DHMT) the tools to identify their own health workforce problems and address them in the way they think best.
+PERFORM2Scale Country Research Teams in Ghana, Malawi and Uganda have worked to give members of the District Health Management Teams (DHMT) the tools to identify their own health workforce problems and address them in the way they think best.
 The aim is to make them better managers who can support their staff to do their best, resulting in improved service and better health outcomes.
 One Ministry of Health commissioner in Uganda described PERFORM2Scale as:

 “It brings on board the real people on the ground who are implementing the service, the people in charge in the actual implementation - they are involved in the whole process.
 This automatically looked workable because there is a bottom-up approach… based on my experience of PERFORM2Scale it is working.”

 A Regional Health Research Coordinator in Ghana agrees: